-To promote and provide for the delivery of safe, efficient, reliable and costeffective public transportation services.
+Subcategory 675 FHWA/ODOT To promote and provide safe, efficient, reliable, and cost-effective public transportation services.

-The ACRTA will continue to work with local stakeholders to identify concerns, assess gaps in service and introduce necessary service modifications to better meet the needs of the public.
-The ACRTA looks to provide a high level of quality services and acknowledges Federal Transit Administration reporting requirements.
+The ACRTA will continue to work with local stakeholders to identify concerns, assess gaps in service, and introduce necessary service modifications to better meet the public's needs.
+The ACRTA looks to provide high-quality services and acknowledges Federal Transit Administration reporting requirements.

 The ACRTA continually reviews its ability to render quality service and on-time performance.
-The ACRTA has been actively participating in the coordination of service across various planning levels.
-The ACRTA continues to work with the MPO, Mobility Manager and FACTS Coalition to enhance transportation options of the disadvantaged.
+The ACRTA has been actively participating in coordinating service across various planning levels.
+The ACRTA continues to work with the MPO, Mobility Manager, and FACTS Coalition to enhance transportation options for the disadvantaged.
 In 2016, ACRTA received Medicaid waiver eligibility to support paratransit service.
 In 2017, the ACRTA worked with the MPO to develop and implement a Transit Asset Management approach.
-After suffering a .25 percent sales tax levy loss in 2017 transit services were cut back to ensure fiscal solvency.
-In 2019 a .10 percent sales tax levy was passed and the ACRTA began planning to rebuild the system to its previous level of service.
+After suffering a .25 percent sales tax levy loss in 2017, transit services were cut back to ensure fiscal solvency.
+In 2019 a .10 percent sales tax levy was passed, and the ACRTA began planning to rebuild the system to its previous level of service.
+All scaled-back services were restored, and routes to Bluffton and Delphos were added in 2021.
+Weeknight hours were reduced in fall 2021 due to staffing shortages with the intention of restoring those services in 2022.